vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     <!-- /* cSpell:disable */ -->
      ```bash
-    ## Use the following command to get the admin context of workload Cluster.
+    ## Use the following command to get the admin context of Shared Service Cluster.

     tanzu cluster kubeconfig get sfo01w0tkgshared01 --admin